Médecins Sans Frontières: Cambodia

 MSF first provided medical help to civilians and refugees who have escaped to camps along the Thai-Cambodian border in 1979.
-Due to long decades of war, a proper health care system in the country was severely lacking and MSF moved inland in 1989 to help restructure basic medical facilities.
+Due to long decades of war, a proper health care system in the country was severely lacking.

 In 1999, Cambodia was hit with a malaria epidemic.
 The situation of the epidemic was aggravated by a lack of qualified practitioners and poor quality control which led to a market of fake antimalarial drugs.
 Counterfeit antimalarial drugs were responsible for the deaths of at least 30 people during the epidemic.
 This has prompted efforts by MSF to set up and fund a malaria outreach project and utilise Village Malaria Workers.
 MSF also introduced a switching of first-line treatment to a combination therapy (Artesunate and Mefloquine) to combat resistance and fatality of old drugs that were used to treat the disease traditionally.

 Cambodia is one of the hardest hit HIV/AIDS countries in Southeast Asia.
 In 2001, MSF started introducing antiretroviral (ARV) therapy to AIDS patients for free.
 This therapy prolongs the patients' lives and is a long-term treatment.
 In 2002, MSF established chronic diseases clinics with the Cambodian Ministry of Health in various provinces to integrate HIV/AIDS treatment, alongside hypertension, diabetes, and arthritis which have high prevalence rate.
 This aims to reduce facility-related stigma as patients are able to seek treatment in a multi-purpose clinic in contrast to a HIV/AIDS specialised treatment centre.